-Sorensen, 1967, in Pookajorn, 1990:347).
-From the culture (tecnology and ornament model) and analysis mitochondrial DNA (discussion with Prof. Herawati Sudoyo., Ph.D, 2016) The activities of the early Austronesian speakers at Loyang Mendale site began in around 4,980 $\pm$ 130 BP dan 3,580 $\pm$ 100 BP (cal.
-2,087-1,799 BC), and at di situs Loyang Ujung Karang in 5,080 $\pm$ 120 BP, 4,940 $\pm$ 120 BP.The date of Loyang Ujung Karang site in context with flexed burial is (cal.3,285-2,937 (Wiradnyana 4,400 BP.
-BC). and 4,400 BP. (cal.3,285-2,937 BC).
-(Wiradnyana and Taufiqurrahman,2011:111).
-During the previous period the bearers of the Hoabinh culture had lived at Loyang Mendale in $8,430 \pm 80$ BP to $5,040 \pm 130$ BP (Wiradnyana et al,2015:79).
-In that relation, it seems like the area had been occupied by two different races, namely Australomelanesoid and Mongoloid.
-Radio-carbon analyses indicate that both races lived together in the same period, or at least they lived in the same period although at two different caves.
+The activities of the early Austronesian speakers at Loyang Mendale site began in around $4980 \pm 130$ BP dan $3580 \pm 100$ BP (cal.
+2.087-1.799 BC), and at di situs Loyang Ujung Karang in $5080 \pm 120$ BP, $4940 \pm 120$ BP.The date of Loyang Ujung Karang site in context with flexed burial is 4.400 BP. (cal.3.285-2.937 BC).
+(Wiradnyana & Taufiqurrahman 2011,111).
+During the previous period the bearers of the Hoabinhian culture had lived at Loyang Mendale in $8430 \pm 80$ BP to $5040 \pm 130$ BP (Wiradnyana dkk 2015, 79).In that relation, it seems like the area had been occupied by two different races, namely Australomelanesoid and Mongoloid.Radio-carbon analyses indicate that both races Comment [RbD3]: What is the reason, to ensure that they are Austronesian-?

+lived together in the same period, or at least they lived in the same period although at two different caves.
 Based on their cultures, which both bear Neolithic characteristics, it can be assumed that they mingled together.

-Utilization the Same Occupation Locations A site's life-span for several periods in a region indicates a utilization of a migration route that tends to be the same from time to time.
-For example the utilization of the banks of Wampu River in North Sumatera and Tamiang River in Aceh as migration routes from Early Holocene (Hoabinhian), Neolithic (Austronesian), up to the Classical and Colonial periods, and even until now.In line with the use of the same migration routes, it is also the case with cultural phasing.
+2. Utilization the Same Occupation Locations

+A site's life-span for several periods in a region indicates a utilization of a migration route that tends to be the same from time to time.
+For example the utilization of the banks of Wampu River in North Sumatra and Tamiang River in Aceh as migration routes from Early Holocene (Hoabinhian), Neolithic (Austronesian), up to the Classical and Colonial periods, and even until now.In line with the use of the same migration routes, it is also the case with cultural phasing.
 Therefore the same migration routes can be regarded as "the silk route" of the past.

-The mode of using the same occupation location can also be seen at the site of Gua Golo on Gebe Island, Central Halmahera, which shows four the site of Gua Golo on Gebe Island, Central Halmahera, which shows four phases of human occupation based on the presence of four cultural layers.
-In the first cultural layer, which has a date of 3,500 BP (ANU 9448), are found among others fragments of pottery, animal bones, mollusks' shells, and 15 adzes made of shells (Cassis).
-The second layer consists of quite plenty mollusk' shells, bone points, and stone flakes from 7,500 BP (ANU 9449).
-In the third layer there is an adult human skeleton with plenty of ochre around it, and in the fourth layer was found adzes made of Tridacna that are assumed to be from 13,000-10,000 BP (Bellwood, 1996:8-9 in Second he 2008:06) Soegondho,2008:96).
+The mode of using the same occupation location can also be seen at the site of Gua Golo on Gebe Island, Central Halmahera, which shows four phases of human occupation based on the presence of four cultural layers.
+In the first cultural layer, which has a date of 3.500 BP (ANU 9448), are foundamong others fragments of pottery, animal bones, mollusks' shells, and 15 adzes made of shells (Cassis).
+The second layer consists of quite plenty mollusk' shells, bone points, and stone flakes from 7.500 BP (ANU 9449).
+In the third layer there is an adult human skeleton with plenty of ochre around it, and in the fourth layer was found adzes made of Tridacna that are assumed to be from 13.000-10000 tahun BP (Bellwood 1996: 8-9 in Soegondho 2008: 96).